libxsmm/libxsmm/documentation/tensorflow.md

 bazel run <all-build-flags-used-to-build-the-wheel> //tensorflow/python/kernel_tests:conv_ops_test
 ```

-For development and experiments, one may clone a [fork](https://github.com/hfp/tensorflow) of the [original](https://github.com/tensorflow/tensorflow/) TensorFlow repository.
+For development and experiments, one may clone a [fork](https://github.com/hfp/tensorflow) of the [original](https://github.com/tensorflow/tensorflow/) TensorFlow repository:

 ```bash
 git clone https://github.com/hfp/tensorflow.git
 ```

-As suggested in the overview, it is still possible to exercise TensorFlow with LIBXSMM as a compute engine for a very limited set of operators (2d forward/backward direct convolutions), which may be desired for testing and development purpose.
-To enable LIBXSMM's convolutions, the flags `--define tensorflow_xsmm_convolutions=1` and/or `--define tensorflow_xsmm_backward_convolutions=1` are supplied in addition to `--define tensorflow_xsmm=1`.
-It might be even possible to `--define eigen_xsmm=1` if not implied by the afore mentioned flags.

 To get nicely named JIT-kernels when profiling a workload, LIBXSMM's support for [JIT-profiling](libxsmm_prof.md) can be leveraged.
 In case of TensorFlow, the following flags can be added to Bazel's build line (Intel VTune Amplifier 2018):